-35. Board of Directors - standing orders
+35. Board of Directors - Sstanding Oorders

-The standing orders for the practice and procedure of the Board of Directors are attached at Annex 8.
+The Sstanding Oerders for the practice and procedure of the Board of Directors are attached at Annex 8.

-36. Board of Directors - conflicts of interest of directors
+36. Board of Directors - conflicts of interest of director Directors

-- 36.1 The duties that a director of the trust has by virtue of being a director include in particular - 36.1.1 A duty to avoid a situation in which the director has (or can have) a direct or indirect interest that conflicts (or possibly may conflict) with the interests of the trust.
+- 36.1 The duties that a director Director of the trust Trust has by virtue of being a director Director include in particular - 36.1.1 A duty to avoid a situation in which the director Director has (or can have) a direct or indirect interest that conflicts (or possibly may conflict) with the interests of the trustTrust. - 36.1.2 A duty not to accept a benefit from a third party by reason of being a director Director or doing (or not doing) anything in that capacity.

-- 36.1.2 A duty not to accept a benefit from a third party by reason of being a director or doing (or not doing) anything in that capacity. - 36.2 The duty referred to in sub-paragraph 36.1.1 is not infringed if - 36.2.1 The situation cannot reasonably be regarded as likely to give rise to a conflict of interest, or - 36.2.2 The matter has been authorized in accordance with the constitution. - 36.3 The duty referred to in sub-paragraph 36.1.2 is not infringed if acceptance of the benefit cannot reasonably be regarded as likely to give rise to a conflict of interest. - 36.4 In sub-paragraph 36.1.2, "third party" means a person other than - 36.4.1 The trust, or - 36.4.2 A person acting on its behalf. - 36.5 If a director of the trust has in any way a direct of indirect interest in a proposed transaction or arrangement with the trust, the director must declare the nature and extent of that interest to the other directors. - 36.6 If a declaration under this paragraph proves to be, or becomes, inaccurate, incomplete, a further declaration must be made. - 36.7 Any declaration required by this paragraph must be made before the trust enters into the transaction or arrangement. - 36.8 This paragraph does not require a declaration of an interest of which the director is not aware or where the director is not aware of the transaction or arrangement in question. - 36.9 A director need not declare an interest - - 36.9.1 If it cannot reasonably be regarded as likely to give rise to a conflict of interest; - 36.9.2 If, or to the extent that, the directors are already aware of it: - 36.9.3 If, or to the extent that, it concerns terms of the director's appointment that have been or are to be considered - 36.9.3.1 By a meeting of the Board of Directors, or - 36.9.3.2 By a committee of the directors appointed for the purpose under the constitution.
+- 36.2 The duty referred to in sub-paragraph 36.1.1 is not infringed if - 36.2.1 The situation cannot reasonably be regarded as likely to give rise to a conflict of interest, or - 36.2.2 The matter has been authorized authorised in accordance with the Ceonstitution. - 36.3 The duty referred to in sub-paragraph 36.1.2 is not infringed if acceptance of the benefit cannot reasonably be regarded as likely to give rise to a conflict of interest. - 36.4 In sub-paragraph 36.1.2, "third party" means a person other than - 36.4.1 The trustTrust, or - 36.4.2 A person acting on its behalf. - 36.5 If a directorDirector of the trustTrust has in any way a direct efor indirect interest in a proposed transaction or arrangement with the trustTrust, the directorDirector must declare the nature and extent of that interest to the other directorDirectors. - 36.6 If a declaration under this paragraph proves to be, or becomes, inaccurate or, incomplete, a further declaration must be made. - 36.7 Any declaration required by this paragraph must be made before the trustTrust enters into the transaction or arrangement. - 36.8 This paragraph does not require a declaration of an interest of which the director Director is not aware or where the director Director is not aware of the transaction or arrangement in question. - 36.9 A director Director need not declare an interest - - 36.9.1 If it cannot reasonably be regarded as likely to give rise to a conflict of interest; - 36.9.2 If, or to the extent that, the director Directors are already aware of it: - 36.9.3 If, or to the extent that, it concerns terms of the director Director's appointment that have been or are to be considered - - 36.9.3.1 By a meeting of the Board of DirectorDirectors, or - 36.9.3.2 By a committee of the director Directors appointed for the purpose under the